 It will be worthwhile to explore such an international conference, supported by a UN Security Council resolution.

-Posted by Sami Jamil Jadallah on January 27, 2017, With 1825 Reads Filed under Foreign Policy, Government & Politics.
+Posted by Sami Jamil Jadallah on January 27, 2017, With 1832 Reads Filed under Foreign Policy, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.